-Regional Partnerships: A large scale collaboration operating with the common goal to elevate, integrate, and expand regional forest and fire resilience work within one of the four major regions identified by the Task Force's Action Plan.
+Regional Partnerships: A large scale collaboration operating with the common goal to elevate, integrate, and expand regional wildfire and forest resilience work within one of the four major regions identified by the Task Force's Action Plan.
 Regional Block Grantees lead and support regional partnerships.